matttse/projectmanagementservice/README.md

 cd projectmanagementservice
 ```

-deploying to production on server
+deploying to devlopment on server
 ```
-python app.py
+python application.py
 ```

 *Note: you may need to initialize the db, please refer to http://flask-sqlalchemy.pocoo.org/2.3/quickstart/ for more information